fakiolinho/laravel-gravatar/README.md

     'Foinikas\Gravatar\GravatarServiceProvider'

-Do not worry about registering any Facade as it will register automatically a new Facade named `Gravatar`.
+Do not worry about registering any Facade as it will register automatically a new Facade named `Gravatar` for you.

 ## Use Gravatar ##